rpalaniappan/FuzzySharp/README.txt

-C charp library to work with fuzzy.
+C sharp library to work with fuzzy.
 There are implementation to work with Relation, Functions, Implications and more!